 Now Council’s EV charging station network (one of the largest owned and operated by a Council in Australia) includes 16 public locations, including five fast charge stations.
 Council now has 23 pure electric vehicles (EVs) in its own light vehicle fleet.
 This is the largest Council EV fleet in Victoria.

 Since 2011, energy efficiency upgrades and installation of solar photovoltaics (PV) on Council buildings have delivered big savings on energy bills.
 The 826kW of installed rooftop PV capacity saves 1,302 tonnes of CO2 emissions annually and save Council $154,500 each year off energy bills, which is money that can be re-invested in community projects.

 What council hopes to achieve in the future in energy efficiency, renewable energy or broader sustainability

 Moreland Council is working with our community towards a zero carbon municipality by 2040.
 Moreland continues to invest in accelerating community and council energy transition towards ‘efficient and 100% renewably powered’.
 Moreland will be increasingly powered by renewable energy, generated across a range of sites which could be used, stored, and sold within Moreland.
 Council is working with households, businesses, and community groups to assist in implementing cost effective solutions.
 We work with private and public sector partners to promote Moreland as a testing ground for innovative energy initiatives.
 Council supports relevant research and delivery of products, services and financing options to enable residents to make the transition to an efficient all-electric home.

 Why council joined the Cities Power Partnership

 When it comes to local action on climate change, Moreland is leading the charge.
-We’re joining the Cities Power Partnership because we recognise the value of knowledge sharing and connecting with other leaders as well as supporting others councils to take effective action on climate change.
+We joined the Cities Power Partnership because we recognise the value of knowledge sharing and connecting with other leaders as well as supporting other councils to take effective action on the climate crisis.